bbc/consumer-contracts/README.md

 ### `response`

 The `response` object validates the response returned by your service.
-The entire object is treated as a [Joi](https://github.com/hapijs/joi) that validates the `res` object returned by `request`.
+The entire object is treated as a [Joi](https://github.com/hapijs/joi) schema that validates the `res` object returned by `request`.
 This means that the response's status code, headers and JSON body can all be validated using Joi's flexible schema language.
 The following options are passed to Joi's [`validate()`](https://github.com/hapijs/joi#validatevalue-schema-options-callback) function:

 ```js
 {